-Your projector comes with a basic carry-in warranty and an international warranty that let you project with confidence anywhere in the world.
-For details, see the warranty brochures that came with your projector.
+Your projector comes with a basic warranty that lets you project with confidence.
+For details, see the warranty brochure included with your projector.

-In addition, Epson offers Extra CareSM Road Service at no additional charge.
+In addition, Epson offers free Extra CareSM Road Service.
 In the unlikely event of an equipment failure, you won't have to wait for your unit to be repaired.
-Instead, Epson will ship you a replacement unit anywhere in the United States or Canada, usually within one business day.
-See the Extra Care Road Service brochure for details.
+Instead, Epson will ship you a replacement unit anywhere in the United States or Canada.
+See the brochure included with your projector for details.